Refactoring

 When should you edit your writing?

-Bad Smells: Signs That a Refactoring is Necessary
+Code Smells: Signs that a refactoring is necessary

-😳 Cryptic names for variables, etc. ⇒ Rename to have clearer names
+Cryptic names for variables ⇒ Rename to have clearer names

-🥱 Long function / script body ⇒ Break into smaller units
+Long function or script ⇒ Break into smaller units (functions)

-🤬 Duplicated code ⇒ Extract units and share
+Duplicated code ⇒ Extract units (functions) and reuse

 Some Useful Refactorings